 - Don't report rape or sexual assault as a crime of sexual desire or passion, e.g. 'he couldn't resist her'.
 This narrative is insulting to men, as it suggests they can't control themselves, and absolves them of blame.
 Men have control over their own actions, and violence is always a choice.
 Rape is a crime of power and control that can be violent, abusive, and degrading.
-It involves sexual behaviours but is motivated by power and control rather than desire. - Use appropriate vocabulary: sexual harassment is not synonymous with sexual assault or rape.
-To make it clear that violence has occurred, do not use the term 'sex' or 'non-consensual sex'.
-Instead, use the terms 'rape' or 'sexual assault', as appropriate.
-See our language guide on page 15. - Avoid presenting the alleged perpetrator as a victim of the complainer.
+It involves sexual behaviours but is motivated by power and control rather than desire. - Don't blame a woman for 'leading a man on' by what they were wearing, by kissing him, or by going home with him. - Sexual contact without consent is sexual assault or rape, and is a choice by the perpetrator.